We independently select featured hotels and may earn a commission if you book through the links below.

 The resort features several pools:

-- Main Pool (Cabana Pool): This large, recently renovated pool is centrally located near The Cabanas and The Views, accessible to guests of Victorian, Cabanas, and Views.
+- Main Pool (Cabana Pool): This Olympic-sized, recently renovated pool is centrally located near The Cabanas and The Views, accessible to guests of Victorian, Cabanas, and Views.
 It can be lively.
 The pool features daybeds and cabanas for rent.

 - Shore House Pool: A stunning, dedicated ocean-view pool with cabanas and bar service exclusively for Shore House guests.

-- Spa Pool: A small private, ocean-view vanishing edge pool and terrace exclusively for guests receiving spa treatments.
+- Spa Pool: A small private, ocean-view vanishing-edge pool and terrace exclusively for guests receiving spa treatments.

 The Cabana Pool is heated year-round to 82°F. Guests from all five neighborhoods receive complimentary access, along with lounge chairs and towels.

-- Daily wristbands are required for entry
+- Your room key is required for entry

-- A kids’ break policy encourages short rests at 11 a.m., 1 p.m., 3 p.m., and 5 p.m. (less enforced off-season)
+- Historically, they’ve enforced a kids’ break policy encouraging short rests at 11 a.m., 1 p.m., 3 p.m., and 5 p.m. but I haven’t seen this lately.

 - No lifeguard on duty